8 Appointment Setting Tips That Fill Your Lot

 Send a confirmation immediately after booking.
 Follow up 24 hours before with an SMS.
 Call the morning of.
 Each touchpoint should reinforce the value of showing up, not just remind them of the time.
 Tell them what to bring.
 Tell them what you have ready.
 Make the visit feel inevitable.

 This is exactly how Willowood Ventures hits a 35% set rate and 65% show rate across active campaigns.
-Little Rock Volkswagen booked and showed at a rate that produced 64 sold units worth $294,821 in a single event.
-That number does not happen without a tight confirmation process.
+Little Rock Volkswagen ran one event using this confirmation process and closed 64 units for $294,821.
+That number does not happen without a tight confirmation sequence holding it together.

 5. Script Your Openers for Each Channel